zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 1. Setup the Arduino Yún Cloud board and connect it to WiFi.
 Obtain its IP address and password.
 2. Make sure your PC is connected to the same network (local IP address range).
 3. Download the AWS IoT CA file from [here](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem).
-4. Put your AWS IoT CA file, private key and certificate into `AWS-IoT-Arduino-Yun-SDK/certs`.
+4. Put your AWS IoT CA file, private key and certificate into `AWS-IoT-Arduino-Yun-SDK/AWS-IoT-Python-Runtime/certs`.
-5. Start WinSCP and upload `AWS-IoT-Arduino-Yun-SDK/certs` folder and `AWS-IoT-Arduino-Yun-SDK/aws_iot_mqtt_client.py` to `/root` on the board.
+5. Start WinSCP and upload `AWS-IoT-Python-Runtime/` folder to `/root` on the board.
 6. Use Putty to ssh into OpenWRT on your board and execute the following commands to install the necessary libraries:

 		opkg update